Garage Door Painting in 6 Steps

 Step 1.
 Check the Weather

-Painting a garage door can be affected by the weather and requires a bit of planning.
+The weather can greatly affect the garage painting process, so you can expect a bit of planning around Mother Nature.
 Plan to paint your garage door on a weekend or over two to three days that offers low humidity, indirect sunlight and between 50-75 degrees.
-These conditions promote adhesion, ensure moisture does not get trapped in between the paint and your garage door and allows the paint to dry completely.
+These conditions promote adhesion, ensure moisture does not get trapped in between the paint, and your garage door and allows the paint to dry completely.

 Painting a home’s exterior, garage door included, while it’s raining is a recipe for disaster.
 The moisture on the surface can prevent the paint from adhering properly and can result in peels and cracks.